norbr9/Steering-Behaviours-AI-Unity/README.md

 # Steering Behaviours with Unity

-Implementation of diferrent Steerings in a test scenario.
+Implementation of different steerings in a test scenario.

 The following Steerings can be found: